 We found out later that the jello like banchan is made with some kind of yam.
 We saw the item in T&T supermarket after lunch when we went to get some groceries.
 Polly bought some for her kids to try.

 We ordered an appetizer called Mini Bossam.
 It costs $9.95.
 It is steamed cabbage, pickled daikon and poached pork belly served with a bean sauce (ssamjang), raw garlic slices, jalapeno and a Korean fish sauce.

 The way to eat the Bossam is to place a piece of the cabbage on your palm, top with a piece of the pork belly, a piece or two of the daikon, garlic and jalapeno (optional) and season with the sauces to taste.
 If the cabbage is big enough, you can wrap it up as a bundle or just place the whole stack of food into your mouth.
 The spiciness from garlic and jalapeno gives it a good kick.

 We ordered all the 3 items on promotion from the lunch menu.
 It’s a table full of food.
-Polly pointed out that … More on following page.
-Click here to continue reading
+Polly pointed out that … Continue reading